lesaux/packer-templates-vagrant-vmware-ovf/README.md

-packer-templates
+packer-templates for vagrant-vcenter plugin (and virtualbox)
 ================

-packer-templates to create vmware_ovf and virtualbox templates for the following distros.
+packer-templates to create vmware_ovf and virtualbox templates.

-Virtualbox guest additions or open-vm-tools are installed.
-Puppet is installed.

 ###Boxes